---

 Click Enable, confirm, and Railway:

-WAL_ARCHIVE_*env vars on the Postgres service, referencing the bucket's credentials. - Redeploys the service.
+2. Sets `WAL_ARCHIVE_*` env vars on the Postgres service, referencing the bucket's credentials.

 On the Backups tab, the PITR section shows the available restore range and a datetime picker.
 Pick a moment, click **Restore to this moment**.